About Us

 2025

-The BCA Fund is constituted on November 20, 2024.
+The BCA Program is constituted on November 20, 2024.
 During the month of December, the BCA Program debt conversion agreements are signed.
-By 2025, the BCA Fund is expected to be operational and the implementation of the Amazon Biocorridor Program is expected to begin.
+By 2025, the BCA Program is expected to be operational and the implementation of the Biocorredor Amazónico Program is expected to begin.

 A sustainable financing mechanism